PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models

 \subsection{Benign Generation Preservation}

-We compare \method with eight baselines and report the average CLIP Score and LPIPS Score and the evaluation result is shown in Table \ref{tab:base_unsafe_benign}.
-For the CLIP Score, \method achieves relatively higher results compared to the other seven protection methods, indicating a superior ability to preserve benign text-to-image alignment.
-Methods like UCE, SLD, and POSI experience a drop of more than 1.0 in the CLIP Score, while \method successfully limits the drop to within 0.5, suggesting a minimal compromise in content alignment.
-Regarding the LPIPS Score, \method performs on par with the other protection methods, demonstrating its capability to generate high-fidelity benign images without significant degradation in image quality.
-Example images are shown in Figure \ref{fig:fig5}, and more visual comparisons on benign content preservation are provided in the supplementary materials.
+We compare \method with eight baselines and report the average CLIP and LPIPS scores in Table~\ref{tab:base_unsafe_benign}.
+For CLIP Score, \method achieves higher results than the other seven protection methods, indicating a stronger ability to preserve benign text-to-image alignment.
+Methods such as UCE, SLD, and POSI experience a drop of more than 1.0 in CLIP Score, whereas \method limits the drop to within 0.5, suggesting only a minor compromise in content alignment.
+For LPIPS Score, \method performs on par with the other protection methods, demonstrating its ability to generate high-fidelity benign images without significant degradation in image quality.
+Additional visual examples are shown in the extended version~\cite{yuan2025promptguard_extended}.